pulse2percept/pulse2percept/benchmarks/README.rst

 Scope
 =====

-Deliberately not included: no CI job, no regression gate, no historical tracking.
-If per-commit history over time becomes the goal, that is the point to consider `asv <https://asv.readthedocs.io/>`_, which is built for it.
+Deliberately not included: **no historical tracking**.
+Each pull request is compared against its own base and nothing is stored, so the suite can say "this branch is slower than master" but not "the library got slower over the last six months".
+Answering the second question well means a per-commit series, and that is the point to consider `asv <https://asv.readthedocs.io/>`_, which is built for it.
 It was not chosen here because it builds an isolated environment per commit, which is heavy for a Cython/OpenMP project and awkward on Windows.

+The pull request check also posts no comment.
+Commenting needs a token with write access, which the ``pull_request`` event does not give a fork, so a comment step would fail on exactly the pull requests that most need review.
+The report goes to the job summary instead, which every run has.